Election Watch: A nation divided

 In the wake of Mitt Romney's 47 per cent comments, a map showing the percentage of people by state who do not pay income taxes spread quickly throughout the internet.
 The states with the highest number of filers were primarily blue, while those living in the Deep South were much more likely to be part of Mitt's imagined freeloading class "who would vote for the president no matter what".

 The visual was somewhat misleading.
-It's true that the least wealthy states tend to be conservative, but the level of abstraction obscures deeper trends.
+It's true that the poorest states tend to be conservative, but the level of abstraction obscures deeper trends.
 The more money you make, the more likely you are to vote Republican, and the correlation is significantly higher in the poorest states.
 As such, a South Carolinian not paying income tax is a better bet to back Obama than a randomly chosen Palmetto Stater.

 Similar sentiments have bubbled to the surface in the aftermath of Obama's re-election, in which the President cruised to victory yet lost by enormous margins in many of the red states.
 To be sure, conservatives often cast the first stone.
 Texas GOP official Pete Morrison compared Obama voters to "maggots," asking "Why should Vermont and Texas live under the same government?"